Pipeline YAML Reference#

 The items are evaluated from the top of the list and the value of the first item

-which when
+for which the when

 given job.

-Example of priority#
+Example of the priority

 The following pipeline illustrates the use of the priority